Postal Reform Act of 2017 Moves Forward

 As previously reported, the bill largely solves the disastrous pre-funding mandate while at the same time treating our retirees fairly.
 The bill would also allow the Postal Service to modestly raise postage rates immediately, generating roughly an additional one-billion dollars in annual revenue.

 Several revisions to the bill were considered in last Thursday’s mark-up, addressing some of APWU’s concerns.

 After H.R.
-756 was introduced in January, President Dimondstein and APWU’s Legislative Department requested clarifying language to ensure that prescription drug benefit coverage under FEHB would not decrease through Medicare integration.
+756 was introduced in January, President Dimondstein and APWU’s Legislative Department requested clarifying language to ensure prescription drug benefit coverage under FEHB.
 A manager’s amendment (a change to the bill by its sponsor) was offered by Chairman Jason Chaffetz to address this concern.
 The manager’s amendment was adopted by the Committee.